 It was acknowledged by the US Government when their Federal Register cited the project as an example of best practice for using crowdsourced information in an emergency situation, while the International Red Cross included the project as a Case Study in their World Disasters Reports 2015.
 PetaJakarta.org also won an Open Data Institute Award, which funded a research video to explain how CogniCity works.

-The project received funding from the Department of Foreign Affairs and Trade, World Vision Indonesia, the Australian National Data Service and from UOW’s Global Challenges program and SMART Infrastructure Facility.
-It was also supported by the SMART GeoSocial Intelligence Research Group and the SMART OSGeo Lab, with the goal of extending our knowledge of urban liveability and resilience.
+The project received funding from the Department of Foreign Affairs and Trade, World Vision Indonesia, the Australian National Data Service and from the UOW Global Challenges program and SMART Infrastructure Facility.
+It was also supported by the SMART GeoSocial Intelligence Research Group and the SMART OSGeo Lab, with the goal of extending our knowledge of urban livability and resilience.

 Jakarta Emergency Management Agency